connorhanks/AI-Discord-Chatbot/README.md

-# AI-Discord-Chatbot
+## AI-Discord-Chatbot
-A chatbot for Discord which uses AI to respond to messages.
+A chatbot for Discord which implements artificial intelligence and machine learning to create interesting conversations.

+Please note: A Discord update has affected the way tokens are handled, therefore the bot is now outdated.
+I am no longer working on this project, but feel free to create a pull request!

+### How To Run

+Clone the repo, install the required packages and optionally re-write the intents file so the AI model will be trained to your liking.

+### About The Project

+This project was a really fun way for me to become familiar with the NeuralIntents package, whilst also learning more about web sockets/requests.